edwig/CXHibernate/README.md

 C++ Hibernate Framework after the example of the Java Hibernate and the C# .NET NHibernate projects.

+### Version 1.2.0
+- Support for MariaDB has been added
+- Marlin Upgraded to version 6.5
+- SQLComponents upgraded to version 1.7.0

 ### Version 1.1.0
 (Also see the 'Releasenotes.txt' file)
 Higher versions of the Marlin and SQLComponents framework and a